alex-patterson-webdev/container/README.md

 ## About

-A PSR-11 compatible Dependency Injection Container which used array configuration for service registration and factories for inversion of control
+A simple PSR-11 compatible Dependency Injection Container

 ## Installation